A PRE-SCHOOL nursery in Rossett has hatched up a cracking scheme to raise money for charity, while giving the children real-life nature lessons.

-Rossett House Nursery has extended its boundaries to accommodate three hens and a chicken coop.
+Rossett House Nursery has eggs-tended its boundaries to accommodate three hens and a luxury chicken coop.

-The eggs they lay are being sold to parents, to raise money toward the sponsorship of a three-year-old child in Zambia.
+And the eggs they lay are being sold to parents, to raise money towards the sponsorship of a three-year-old child in Zambia.

-The hens, Rosie, Daisy and Penny, are huge favourites with the nursery’s under-fives, who help to feed and water them and collect their eggs every day.
+The hens Rosie, Daisy and Penny, are huge favourites with the nursery’s under-fives, who help feed and water them and collect their eggs every day.

 “Lots of children don’t realise where eggs come from, so we’re fortunate to have a rural location, with lots of space, so children can see the hens at first hand,” said managing director Peter Graham.